JoeyyScott/Gamer-Supplies/README.md

     ```python3 manage.py createsuperuser```

-4. Remove the Postgres database URL from settings.py as this should not in any case be deployed to GitHub for security reasons
+4. Remove the Postgres database URL from settings.py as this should not in any case be deployed to GitHub for security reasons.
 5. To connect your Heroku app to be deployed from a Github repository, you can follow these steps:
     1. Open the heroku app page on the deploy tab and select GitHub - Connect to GitHub.
     2. Sign into GitHub if not already.